Fyre Festival Scammer Sentenced To 6 Years In Prison

 Advertisement

-Regardless, co-organizer Ja Rule is still #TeamFyreFestival.
+Regardless, o-organizer Ja Rule is still #TeamFyreFestival.
 Well, at least the concept of Fyre Festival.

 "I'm not ashamed of Fyre at all.
 Because man, the idea, it was brilliant.
 It was fucking beyond brilliant...
 It was amazing," Ja Rule said during an interview on the podcast Drink Champs, before he admitted: "It wasn't what I dreamed it of being and what I envisioned of it being and what I wanted it to be.
 It wasn't done properly."